The following Corporate guidance note provides comprehensive and up to date legal information covering:

 A company admitted to trading on AIM (AIM company) must comply with a number of rules called continuing obligations contained in the AIM Rules for Companies (AIM Rules) published by the London Stock Exchange plc (LSE).
 In addition, an AIM company should also be aware of the AIM Rules for Nominated Advisers setting out the responsibilities and obligations of the company’s nominated adviser and the AIM Disciplinary Procedures and Appeals Handbook.

-This Practice Note focuses on the continuing obligations of an AIM company under the AIM Rules.
-It also considers guidance on the AIM Rules published by the AIM Regulation team in Inside AIM.
-The AIM Rules were last updated in July 2016 in order to reflect changes brought in by the Market Abuse Regulation which applies to companies with shares admitted to trading on AIM, a multilateral trading facility, as well as companies with shares admitted to trading on a regulated market.
+This Practice Note focuses on the continuing obligations of an AIM company under the AIM Rules and guidance on the AIM Rules published by the AIM Regulation team in Inside AIM.
+It also considers the requirements of the Market Abuse Regulation which applies to companies with shares admitted to trading on AIM, a multilateral trading facility, as well as companies with shares admitted to trading on a regulated market.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.